How to get a free credit report and credit score in Canada

 Meanwhile, you can get a credit score and report for free through the Scotiabank or RBC online portals, or on their respective apps.
 Both update your credit information once per month, giving you a more accurate picture.

-If you're thinking about switching banks, Scotiabank is a solid option right now — it's offering a $350 welcome gift for their Ultimate and Preferred packages.
-Also, for a limited time, earn up to 4.50% on your MomentumPLUS Savings Account.
+If you're thinking about switching banks, Scotiabank is a solid option right now — it's offering a welcome gift for their Ultimate and Preferred packages.
+It's worth reading more about it, check out our best Scotiabank chequing accounts page.

 3. Get one when taking out a loan